sofieH-karlsen/Python-Assignment-2/README.md

 This command runs the automation process, and will
 - Load students from `students.json`(or the test student if the file does not exist)
 - Generate personalised reminders
-- Print a list of current sudents
+- Print a list of current students
 - Simulate sending them to each student email
 - Log the actions to `reminder_log.txt`(said file will be created if it does not exist)
-- Schedule furture reminders based on preffered times
+- Schedule future reminders based on preferred times

 ```bash
 # Example output